caio-videmelo/caio-videmelo/README.md

 About Me

 I'm a psychologist with an MSc in Mental Health from Brazil, currently transitioning from the psychology and health sciences field to Data Science and Development.
-My journey into tech is fueled by my passion for leveraging data to drive impactful solutions, particularly in the health sciences domain.
+My journey into tech is fueled by my belief for leveraging data to drive impactful solutions, particularly in the health sciences domain.

 Skills and Interests